meetings/chrome-extension/README.md

 Then, incremenet the [version number](https://github.com/meetings/chrome-extension/blob/master/manifest.json#L3) in `manifest.json`.

 To submit an updated version of the extension to the store, zip up the contents of the `chrome-extension` directory and upload it via the [Chrome Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard).
+Make sure you click the "Publish Changes" button at the bottom of the page to actually publish the updated version.